leungkimming/ehome/README.md

 emon1.current(ESP32 ADC pin, 60);
 ```
 ### 6. Sampling cycle Calibration http://xxx.xxx.x.xxx/cycle?value=5394
 Our electricity supply is in form of Alternating Current (AC), which is the number of cycles per second of sine waves in Hertz (Hz).
-Best sampling rates are complete multiple of complete sin wave.
+Best sampling rates are multiple of complete sin waves.
 The sampling-rate-of-emonlib reference above found in his setup that:
 ```
 calcIrms( ) will have approx 5588 current samples per second 1 cycle of mains: